Xlin123/xlin123/README.md

 <h3>What I'm currently doing:</h3>

- I'm currently working at [Atsign](https://atsign.com/) as a software developer.
-Please [check NoPorts](https://github.com/atsign-foundation/noports) to see the cool stuff I've been working on!

  Side Project Status: Almost a demo, [DevLogs](https://github.com/Xlin123/Xlin123.github.io/tree/react-switch/devlogs).
 If you like to look at the code the branch is `react-switch`

   ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Xlin123&size_weight=0.5&count_weight=0.5&theme=github_dark&layout=compact&hide_border=true)